 9. Form a concrete beam to the perimeter of the auditorium opening after further breaking back the edge concrete and tying into the existing reinforcement steel.

-10. Begin installing the prefabricated stairs sections on level 2, working up to level 5.
+10. Begin installing the prefabricated stairs sections on level two, working up to level five.

 Shelbourne Road Ballsbridge, Dublin 2